jundalisay/sp/content/en/research/lamarck/zoology/chapter-05d.md

 ---

+These examples of perfection first established in parts of a classification.

+Later, they were destroyed by others.

-These examples of perfection first established in parts of a classification and later destroyed by others and later reestablished by the necessity and the pressure of things are not uncommon in the natural sciences.
+Then they were reestablished by the necessity and the pressure of things in the natural sciences.

-In fact, Linnaeus combined several plant genera which Tournefort had previously separated, as one sees in his general polygonum, mimosa, justicia, convallaria, and plenty of others.
-And now the botanists are reestablishing the genera which Linnaeus had destroyed.
+Linnaeus combined several plant genera which Tournefort had previously separated such as his general polygonum, mimosa, justicia, convallaria, etc.

+Now, botanists are reestablishing the genera which Linnaeus had destroyed.

-Finally, last year (in my course for 1807), I established among the animals without vertebrae a new tenth class, the infusorians, because after a sufficient examination of the known characteristics of these imperfect animals, I was convinced that I had been wrong to include them among the polyps.
+In 1807, I established among the animals without vertebrae a new 10th class, the infusorians because they are not part of the polyps.

 Thus, in continuing to collect the facts gained through observation and through the rapid progress in comparative anatomy, I instituted successively the different classes which now make up my distribution of the animals without vertebrae.
 These classes, ten in number, are arranged from the most complex to the simplest, as is the custom, as follows: